RosettaCommons/binder/documentation/install.rst

 - CMake, https://cmake.org
 - Pybind11, RosettaCommons fork: https://github.com/RosettaCommons/pybind11
+- [optional] Ninja (or you can use `make` by ommiting `-G Ninja` command below)

 Building
 ********
-The steps below is encoded in binder/install.py file so for default install you can just run this script directly
+The steps below is encoded in binder/build.py file so for default install you can just run this script directly

 #.
 To build Binder exectute the following command sequence in shell (replace ``$HOME/prefix`` and ``$HOME/binder`` with your paths):